-If you’re an F-1 or J-1 student transferring from another college or high school within the U.S.: Inform the international student advisor at your current school or most recent school of full-time attendance that you want to transfer to Illinois.
+If you are an F-1 or J-1 student transferring from another college or high school within the U.S.: Inform the international student advisor at your current school or most recent school of full-time attendance that you want to transfer to the University of Illinois.
 The international student advisor must release or transfer out your record in SEVIS, which then permits us to create a transfer-in I-20 or DS-2019.
 Our SEVIS school codes are CHI214F01070000 for F-1 visa holders and P-1-00209 for J-1 visa holders.

-If you’re presently living in the U.S. on a dependent visa allowing full-time study (such as H-4 or E-2): You won’t need the I-20 form.
-However, if you plan to change your status to F-1, you’ll need an I-20.
-Notify us if you’ll seek the F-1 visa outside the U.S. or seek to change status while in the U.S. You should also discuss your visa status with an advisor at International Student and Scholar Services via email or by calling 217-333-1303.
+If you are currently living in the U.S. on a dependent visa allowing full-time study (such as H-4 or E-2): You will not need the I-20 form.
+However, if you plan to change your status to F-1, you will need an I-20.
+Notify us if you will seek the F-1 visa outside the U.S. or seek to change status while in the U.S. You should also discuss your visa status with an advisor from the International Student and Scholar Services office via email or by calling +1-217-333-1303.

-If you’re an applicant for permanent residency and have submitted form I-485: You won’t need the form I-20.
-Present your permanent resident application materials, especially form I-485, when you report at International Student and Scholar Services.
+If you are an applicant for permanent residency and have submitted form I-485: You will not need the form I-20.
+Present your permanent resident application materials, especially form I-485, when you report to the office of International Student and Scholar Services.

-If you’re currently in the U.S. on B-1 or B-2 visitor status: U.S. government regulations won’t allow you to enroll in a program of study.
+If you are currently in the U.S. on B-1 or B-2 visitor status: U.S. government regulations will not allow you to enroll in a program of study.
 Your status must be changed to F-1 or J-1 outside the U.S. prior to enrolling.
-If you’re unsure of how to change your status, contact us for information.
+If you are unsure of how to change your status, contact us for information.